FORGIVE US OUR TRESPASSES

 The United States inherited the law of trespass from medieval England.
 At common law, a trespass upon land occurred when a person, acting without authority, physically invades or unlawfully enters the premises of another, and damages result (even though the damages may be insignificant).
 The entry may be intentional or negligent.
 Just about every entry onto the land of another that occurs happens due to negligence, because it requires remarkably little negligence to accomplish a trespass.

-I watched a lot of football this past weekend, starting with high school football on Friday night, as my beloved Norwalk Truckers throttled Ontario (the town, not the province) 52-7.
-Saturday night, my bride of 40 years and I watched our Ohio State Buckeyes – we went to OSU, so we have a right to be Scarlet-and-Gray fans – lay a 48-7 hurt on Nebraska.
-Yesterday, I was shocked, shocked I tell you, to watch the new Cleveland Brown thoroughly pound the old Cleveland Browns (known for the past 23 years as the Baltimore Ravens) 40-25.
+I watched a lot of football this past weekend, starting with high school football on Friday night, as my beloved Norwalk Truckers get blanked by arch-rival Bellevue, 14-0.
+Saturday night, my bride of 42 years and I watched our Ohio State Buckeyes – we went to OSU, so we have a right to be Scarlet-and-Gray fans – lay a 59-7 hurt on the aptly-named Akron Zips.
+Yesterday, I was shocked, shocked I tell you, to watch the Cleveland Brown thoroughly pound the hapless Chicago Bears, 26-6.
 Mighty fine weekend, I’d say.

 But because I have football on my mind, let me liken trespass to catching a pass on the inbounds white line.
 If you deliberately run out of bounds and then catch the pass, the pass is no good.
 Call it trespass.
 If you catch one right on the line, and your foot accidentally steps on the white line as you catch it, the pass is no good.
 It’s still trespass.